Simply-Adi/Base/README.md

-- 👋 Hi, I’m @Simply-Adi
+- 👋 Hi, I’m Thangjam Aditya;
-- 👀 I’m interested in load forecasting and forecasting problems in general
+- 👀 I’m interested in load forecasting and forecasting problems in general;
-- 🌱 I’m currently learning how to quantify uncertainty in forecasting.
+- 🌱 I’m currently learning how to quantify uncertainty in forecasting;
-- 💞️ I’m looking to collaborate on devloping probabilistic forecasting models.
+- 💞️ I’m looking to collaborate on devloping probabilistic forecasting models;
 - 📫 How to reach me : at my aditya.phd19@gmail.com

 <!---